- Urinary incontinence, or poor bladder control, is very common.

-If either medicine or physiotherapy don’t work, surgery to support your bladder and urethra is an option for some types of urinary incontinence.
+If medicine, physiotherapy or lifestyle changes don’t work, surgery to support your bladder and urethra is an option for some types of urinary incontinence.

-There are also things you can do to reduce the impact of urinary incontinence.
-You can train your bladder to improve control and increase the amount of urine you can hold.
+You can also try to train your bladder to improve control and increase the amount of urine you can hold.
 Talk to your doctor or incontinence health professional about a bladder training program.

 If you are caring for someone with incontinence, make sure they can access the toilet easily and that it’s clearly signposted.
 Make sure their clothing is easy to remove and monitor their routine so you can remind them to go to the toilet regularly.
 You can read more about caring for someone with incontinence on the Continence Foundation of Australia website.